isaacholt100/bnum/README.md

 ## Documentation

 Documentation for this project is currently incomplete and will be completed at a later date.
-In the meantime, since the API for all undocumented methods is the same as for the equivalent for a signed or unsigned primitive integer, the documentation for these can be referred to instead, e.g. [`u64`](https://doc.rust-lang.org/std/primitive.u64.html) or [`i64`](https://doc.rust-lang.org/std/primitive.i64.html).
+In the meantime, since the API for all undocumented methods is the same as for the equivalent signed or unsigned primitive integer, the documentation for these can be referred to instead, e.g. [`u64`](https://doc.rust-lang.org/std/primitive.u64.html) or [`i64`](https://doc.rust-lang.org/std/primitive.i64.html).

 ## Known Issues